opreturn-net/p2shdata/README.md

 **ASSEMBLY SCRIPT NOTES**

-The assembly script can be up to 12 bytes (bytes 48 to 60 in the 80 byte op_return output).
+The assembly script can be up to 13 bytes (bytes 48 to 60 in the 80 byte op_return output).
 This script gives the range (first to last) in hex of indexed outputs that contain the data, and provide any specific encoding requirements.

-* Assembly script example: 05dc00ffec64000000000000
+* Assembly script example: 0bdc0050ec64cd696d616765
-* 1st byte (05) is the byte size of the script (dc00ffec64), so the right padded zeros can be ignored
+* byte 0 (0b) is the byte size of the script (dc0050ec64cd696d616765), any right padded zeros can be ignored
-* Assembly operation example: dc00ffec64
-* First byte of the assembly (dc) is data location, followed by 2 bytes for first (00) and last (ff) tx input with data
-* dc00ff will parse every tx input (input 0 to 255) for script data
-* A data range other than 0 to 255 can be specified if some tx inputs don't contain data
+* byte 1 (dc) data contained in output vin starting at byte 2 and ending at byte 3
+* byte 2 (00) first tx output vin (hex) containing p2shdata
+* byte 3 (50) last tx output vin (hex) containing p2shdata, '50' is 80 in decimal
-* The next byte after data range (ec) indicates encoding
+* byte 4 (ec) encoding type contained in byte 5
-* 00 ascii
-* 01 ansi
-* 10 decimal
-* 16 hexadecimal
-* 64 base64 images, video
-* f8 UTF-8 encoded
+* byte 5 (64) encode to Base64.
+Other encodings: ['00'=>'ascii', '01'=>'ansi', '10'=>'base10', '16'=>'hex', '64'=>'base64', 'f8'=>'UTF-8']
+* byte 6 (cd) points to bytes 7-11 for provided content description
+* bytes 7-11 (696d616765) content description, '696d616765' is 'image' in hex

-* default to 00 ascii
+* default encoding to ec00 to ascii

 **DATAHASH160 NOTES**